arjunmahishi/randOME/README.md

 ---

-### Configuration
+## Configuration

-This tool can be configured with a simple YAML format.
+This tool can be configured with a simple YAML file.
 Here's a sample config:

 ```yaml
 metrics: